-Every cat has their own personality, with some being more outgoing than others, but when a typically social cat is suddenly reserved and quiet it can be concerning.
+Every cat has its own personality, with some being more outgoing than others, but when a typically social cat is suddenly quiet and reserved it can be concerning.

 Signs of a Depressed Cat

 A picture is worth a thousand words.
 So, is the look of your cat.
 Pay attention to some signs of possible depression in your cat.